 (2) Endorse the proposals to brief Planning Committee on the implications of these announcements for determining planning applications; and

 (3) Approve the publication of the Authority Monitoring Report on the Council's website.

-The purpose of the report is to propose a revised process for allocation of the Community Infrastructure Levy (CIL) neighbourhood portion where it relates to developments of city wide importance generating at least £1million in CIL.
+The purpose of the report is to look at options for the process of allocation of the Community Infrastructure Levy (CIL) neighbourhood portion where it relates to developments of city wide importance generating at least £1million in CIL.

-A report by the Director of Finance and Section 151 Officer will follow.
+Report by the Director of Finance and Section 151 Officer.

 The purpose of the report is to update members on the current Revenue Budget position of the Council as at the end of the third quarter for 2018/19 in accordance with the proposals set out in the “Portsmouth City Council - Budget & Council Tax 2019/20 & Medium Term Budget Forecast 2020/21 to 2022/23” report approved by the City Council on the 12th February 2019.